 You should note that this same combination might be delivered as a Mikazuki Geri – Yoko Geri pairing.

 A single leg (commonly the back leg) or both legs may be used to strike with this kicking combination.
 The knee rises into the target area and then the snap kick strikes the same area.

-A problem with this combination when using a single leg is that the knee and foot are in different relevant positions so it is not possible for both to strike the same location without some movement.
-So one of these conditions must exist: a) the knee strike must force the opponent to move away so that the foot will now be able to strike at its natural range, b) the foot must strike a different target area that will be in proper range for the foot, or c) you must hop or shift backward on the rooted leg to bring the foot into range of your intended target.
+A problem with this combination when using a single leg is that the knee and foot are in different relevant positions so both can’t strike the same location without some movement.
+So one of these conditions must exist: a) the knee strike must force the opponent to move away so that the foot will now be able to strike at its natural range, b) the foot must strike a different target area that will be in the proper range for the foot or c) you must hop or shift backward on the rooted leg to bring the foot into the range of your intended target.
 The last option is risky as it causes a shift in your balance and structure while in close contact with an opponent.
 It is not an especially wise option.

 When using two legs the Hiza Geri is delivered first (typically) and then the other leg delivers the Mae Geri.
 Either the front or back leg may be used to initiate this kicking combination.
-In either case the same range issue involving the Mae Geri remains.
-The foot may be in too close to strike the intended target properly.
-This is better addressed with this version of the kick because the leg returning from the Hiza Geri can be used to step and reposition to establish proper Ma Ai for the second kick.
+In either case, the same range issue involving the Mae Geri remains.
+The foot may be too close to strike the intended target properly.
+This is better addressed with this version of the kick because the leg returning from the Hiza Geri can step and reposition to establish proper Ma Ai for the second kick.

 This kick is often used to strike to the groin and that is usually the first scenario that comes to mind when initially considering this combination.
 But a more effective use is when an opponent is bent forward significantly such that his or her back is nearly parallel to the floor.
 This places the ribs, abdomen, face, and a host of vital organs in range for both kicks.
 In this situation it is quite common to step back slightly between the first and second strike to keep the target area is range – but this may not be needed if separate targets are involved.